dream3244/Computer_Vision/README.md

 ## MCM2023
 ### Cracking the code: Twitter data insights into Wordle game

+1. Prediction of number of Wordle game players: Establish the Improved Prophet Model Based On GBRT to explain the daily variation of total reports number and perform prediction.
+And deduce the Negative Exponential Model and choose the Prophet Forecasting Model to capture the seasonal effects and the Gradient Boosting Regression Tree model to model the residual.
+2. Modeling compositional data and predicting the distribution of word difficulty: Develop the Distribution Prediction Model Based on Dirichlet Regression to handle the flexible correlation structure among the components, then estimate the confidence interval.
+3. Word difficulty classification model: Using the Multivariate Logistic Regression Model to explain the corresponding word's attributes by analyzing the coefficients.
+By adding a certain ratio of disturbance into our input distribution data, we analyze the sensitivity of our classification model and get a high F1-score over 0.875 with a disturbance under 6%.

 ## Contemporary Undergraduate Mathematical Contest in Modeling (CUMCM)
 ### CUMCM in 2023